Surkhojb/BasicKotlin/README.md

-# Kotlin app \n Sample app to get familiar with kotlin language.
+# Kotlin app
+Sample app to get familiar with kotlin language.